DawoodMaqbool/Today_i_Fixed_JS/ReactJs/highlight_search_term.md

 ## How you fix it

 We create a function which takes two parameters, array and search text. then apply filter method to extract all items containing search text.
-Each return item comes with it's original text but search text / term wrapped in a span and add class on the span to highlight it.
+Each returned item comes with it's original text but search text / term wrapped in a span and add class on the span to highlight it.

 ## Solution